 Owned by the same guy who owns Galmegi’s Seomyeon location, Tetrapod Brewing Co. is located literally ’round the corner from that other craft beer destination.
 A hip, low-key layout, with contract-brewed house selections, guest beers from other Korean breweries like Wild Wave and Hand & Malt, as well a decent bottle selection.

 Contract-brewed house beers in a fun place that plays their music quite a bit too loudly.
-Located a short walk from Joseon Kalkusku, also known as the “Penis Maekgeolli Bar” for the huge wooden penis at its entrance.
+The Seomyeon location is a short walk from Joseon Kalkusku, also known as the “Penis Maekgeolli Bar” for the huge wooden penis at its entrance.

 Wild Wave Brewing Company (Songjeong Beach)